palera1n/palera1n/COMMONISSUES.md

 - iOS 16
   - Turn off your passcode, backup your device, erase from settings or restore from iTunes/Finder, and then restore the backup.
 Then try jailbreaking again.

-If you don't want to use checkp4le and just want to have a passcode, or if you're on A11, you can use FakePass from [this repo](https://repo.alexia.lol/) to have a passcode, but this will only work in jailbroken state (it can be bypassed by simply rebooting the device).
+If you don't want to use checkp4le and just want to have a passcode, or if you're on A11, you can use FakePass from [this repo](https://repo.alexia.lol/) to have a passcode.
+However, this will only work in a jailbroken state (it can be bypassed by simply rebooting the device).

 ## Cannot download apps from the App Store
 Install Choicy from [this repo](https://opa334.github.io) and disable tweak injection into the App Store.